Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

 \subsubsection{Demodulation analysis}

-Since the above range of $T$ does not contain particular artificial periodicity of the observation (e.g., data gaps or background variations), the unexplained HXD side lobes could be of celestial origin rather than instrumental.
-Specifically, we speculate that the hard X-ray pulsation of 1E 1547.0$-$5408 is phase modulated, like in 4U~0142+61 (MEA14), at a certain period $T$ in the above range.
-After MEA, we hence assume that the peak timing $t$ of each 2.07 s pulse is displaced sinusoidally by
+The above semi-quantitative analysis justifies us to apply the ``demodulation analysis", developed by MEA14, to the HXD data, to more rigorously quantify the pulse-phase modulation.
+Specifically, we consider that the hard X-ray pulsation of 1E 1547.0$-$5408 is somehow phase modulated, like in 4U~0142+61, at a period $T$ in the range of equation (\ref{eq:T-range}).
+We hence hence assume that the peak timing $t$ of each 2.07 s pulse is displaced sinusoidally by

 where $A$ and $\phi$ are the amplitude and initial phase of the assumed modulation, respectively.